Mid-Think: Training-Free Intermediate-Budget Reasoning via Token-Level Triggers: Conclusion

 \section{Conclusion}

-We show that hybrid thinking are largely driven by a small set of token-level triggers.
-Building on it, Mid-Think enables training-free intermediate-budget reasoning with a better accuracy--efficiency trade-off, and remains effective for both inference-time control and RL-based training.
+We show that hybrid thinking is largely driven by a small set of token-level triggers.
+Building on this, Mid-Think enables training-free intermediate-budget reasoning by strategically manipulating these triggers at inference time, achieving a better accuracy--efficiency trade-off than fixed-budget baselines.
+Beyond inference-time control, Mid-Think also proves effective as an RL training objective, yielding models that better balance Think and No-Think behavior.
+We hope these findings offer a lightweight and practical lens for understanding reasoning in hybrid thinking models.